VincentSheehan22/UCDPA_vincentsheehan/README.md

 * Of 7461 player names, only 7413 are unique - implying that 48 players share a name with another player in the dataset.
 * The most frequent name is Mikko Lehtonen, occurring 3 times.
 * The majority of players (~63%) shoot left (i.e., carry the stick blade on their left side).
-This appears to be counterintuitive to the general prevalence of right-hand dominance (~90%) [2].
-Some initial reading suggests that the reasoning for the prevalence of left side shooting is that the dominant hand is most-effective at the butt of the stick [3].
+This appears to be counterintuitive to the general prevalence of right-hand dominance (~90%) (Wikipedia 2022).
+Some initial reading suggests that the reasoning for the prevalence of left side shooting is that the dominant hand is most-effective at the butt of the stick (hockeyhow.com 2022).
 However, if taking L from this dataset to represent right-hand dominance, there is still a disparity with the general distribution.
 An analysis of the equivalent Goalie dataset may give insight to whether there is adaptation in response to coaching, in order to exploit weaknesses in Goalie effectiveness.
 * The most frequent player position is defense (D), representing 33% of the dataset.
 Unlike the forward positions (centre, left wing, right wing).
 The defense position is not further sub-divided.
 A team typically plays with 1 left-side defender and 1 right-side defender on the ice at a given time - 6 per team, and 12 forwards.
 The ratio of